Can you help protect this iconic Chilterns landmark?

 Producing flour until 1915, some of the mill’s timber machinery dates back to the 1600s.
 The machinery is now too fragile and precious to use, but every year hundreds of visitors can climb its four floors to view the mechanism which allowed a single miller to manage the whole process of grinding grain.
-Faced with collapse before – and saved – we are now faced with another challenge, as following its latest inspection experts have confirmed work is vital.
+Faced with collapse before – and saved by volunteers – we are now faced with another challenge, as following its latest inspection experts have confirmed work is vital.

 Your support will safeguard the mill’s place in the landscape and history, as a centuries-old source of local pride and identity, and valuable community amenity.